Best Mattress 2026

 You can return your bed after the 30-day “break-in” period and before the trial period ends for a full refund.

 The Helix Midnight is amongst Helix’s line of six standard mattresses.
-It’s known for its more balanced feel, allowing it to accommodate a wide range of sleepers.
+It’s known for its more balanced feel, allowing it to accommodate back sleepers, who usually need a medium-firm bed.
 We also recommend it for couples, as it scored well on our motion isolation, responsiveness, edge support, and cooling tests.
 For a plusher and more cooling version of this mattress, see the Helix Midnight Luxe.
 Learn more in our video review.

 What our tester says: